Trevor-Schirmer/CS498/README.md

 Requirements: Maven 3.5.3

+Files of interest:
+> Project13/src/main/java/io/jenkins/plugins/sample/HelloWorldBuilder.java <br>
+> - This is modified to call our Action class with parameters used to produce our data <br>
+> Project13/src/main/java/io/jenkins/plugins/sample/HelloWorldAction.java <br>
+> - This contains the bulk of the code we wrote which gets the build status, the build color, the warnings, and errors to display to the user
+> Project13/src/main/resources/io/jenkins/plugins/sample/HelloWorldAction/index.jelly <br>
+> - This is the jelly file we created for the webpage that displays the results to the user.

 To get the plugin working on your machine:
 > Download this repository to your machine and navigate to the Project 13 subdirectory.
 Here, enter to the command "mvn hpi:run" this will setup an instance of
 Jenkins which will have the plugin loaded into it.
 To access Jenkins, go to "https://(your ip address):8080/jenkins/".
 This instance of Jenkins also comes with support for Maven projects as well as 3 Maven projects created for the purpose of testing the plugin's functionality.